-Developer Response, 5/22/2019: To reliably calculate ICC for the split-sample and using ICD-10 data only, we used 15 months of data.
-The ICC was then adjusted so that the results would project what the result would have looked like with 24 months of data.
+Developer Response, 5/22/2019: The hybrid HWM measure used 15 months.
+The claims-only HWM measure used 21 months of data for split-sample testing.
+To reliably calculate ICC for the split-sample, 24 months of data was required in total (one year for each split sample), however we were only able to obtain 21 months of data.
+Therefore, the ICC was then adjusted so that the results would project what the result would have looked like with 24 months of data.
 The measure is intended to be eventually publicly reported using a 12-month period, as more data would be available in the national sample.